Hospital Pharmacy FAQ

 - X-Temp Master Formulation Sheets, 2023

 NOTE: Most of the references above can be found at Pharmaceutical Services Programme, Ministry of Health Malaysia website.
-Alternatively, you may download some of the bookmarked important Malaysia pharmacy reference here.
+To enhance your experience when searching for topics within PDFs, consider learning how to create bookmarks in PDFs.

 Is it very different from I learnt in university and real practice?